 Most primary databases do not have Massively Parallel Processing, so all aggregation happens on the single node that is receiving the query.
 This is how Oracle, NuoDB and MongoDB work.
-Obviously, this moves a lot more data and cannot use the resources of more than one machine – this approach does not scale well.
+This moves a lot more data, is unable to use the resources of more than one machine, and does not scale well.

 Let's go over the concepts that are involved in distributed evaluation and parallel processing of Queries.